rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 	</figcaption>
 </figure>

-Allfaces nodes show every single face of the cube, even if sides are up against another node (which would normally be hidden).
+Allfaces nodes are partially transparent nodes - they have holes on the faces - which show every single face of the cube, even if sides are up against another node (which would normally be hidden).
-They are mainly used for leaves.
+Leaves in vanilla minetest_game use this drawtype.

 {% highlight lua %}
 minetest.register_node("default:leaves", {